AK-shat-JAIN/Deimos/CODE_OF_CONDUCT.md

-# Code of Conduct - MERN Youtube Clone
+# Code of Conduct - Las Deimos

 ## Our Pledge